The Intricacy of Proper Instrumentation in Cleaning Produced Water

 The process of cleaning produced water involves a diverse set of steps requiring instrumentation.
 Since water in different areas may require different treatment, and environmental regulations vary by location, there is not a universal process for cleaning produced water.
 However, there are fundamental requirements for treating produced water, so companies are able to get a basic outline of the cleaning procedure and the instrumentation required to successfully complete the process.

 After being offloaded, produced water is run through a debris filter into holding tanks.
 In order to detect and prevent clogging in the debris filter, a differential pressure switch is often installed.
-The Dwyer® Series 43000 Capsu-Photohelic® Pressure Switch/Gage is an ideal instrument to use for this purpose, functioning as both a pressure switch and a precise pressure gage, with easily adjustable setpoint indicators.
+The Dwyer Series 3100D Explosion-Proof Differential Pressure Transmitter, paired with a 16G-33-31 switching/retransmission box, is an ideal solution for this purpose, allowing for simple control with high accuracy pressure measurement.

 Capacitive Level Switch, Series CLS2